 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 DP6 ENVIRONMENTAL CONCERNS - Arrival and Departure routes should, where possible, be designed to minimise the impact of noise below 7000ft.
 One of the Governments key environmental objectives is to limit and, where possible, reduce the number of people in the UK significantly affected by adverse impacts from aircraft noise.
 Therefore, consideration should be made regarding the ability to reduce noise over residential areas in close proximity to the airport and avoid designated noise sensitive areas.
-Yes 1 Comments: This is an area of major concern to Tatsfield, second only to safety issues referred to above.
-Arrival and departure routes must be designed with a view to continuing to protect the village and no measures to protect neighbouring areas such as Woldingham should be at the expense of Tatsfield.
-Current departure arrangements from runway 21 are satisfactory and should not be compromised.
-We agree with the Government's environmental objectives.
-Designated noise sensitive areas to be avoided include Tatsfield School in Ship Hill, Little Acorns Pre-School, Village Hall, Westmore Green, Monkey Puzzle Day Nursery, Church Lane and local stables such as Mayfield Stables in Rickets Hill Road DP7 EFFICIENT ROUTES - Arrival and Departure routes should, where possible, be designed to minimise track mileage flown.
+Comments: DP7 EFFICIENT ROUTES - Arrival and Departure routes should, where possible, be designed to minimise track mileage flown.
 In order to minimise emissions and optimise operational efficiencies, London Biggin Hill Airport should, where possible, design arrival and departure routes in order to minimise unnecessary airborne track mileage.
-Yes 3 Comments: Nil ·
+Comments:

 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 DP8 IMPROVED AIRCRAFT PERFORMANCE - Departure routes should, where possible, aim to take advantage of the high-performance climb characteristics of typical Business Jet types by offering a continuous and uninterrupted climb direct to 7,000ft AMSL.
 High performance Business type aircraft are able to achieve climb rates which exceed those which can be achieved by most passenger airliners.
 This should be considered along with continuous climb profiles which may provide environmental benefits.
-Yes 5 Comments: Nil · .
-DP9 HARMONISED ROUTES - London Biggin Hill Airport should consider the effect of any changes in its flight routes on the behaviour of other airspace users making use of the airspace around Biggin Hill Airport.
+Comments: DP9 HARMONISED ROUTES - London Biggin Hill Airport should consider the effect of any changes in its flight routes on the behaviour of other airspace users making use of the airspace around Biggin Hill Airport.
 Full consideration of other airspace users in the vicinity of Biggin Hill Airport in the design and development of flight routes to and from the airfield.
-Yes 2 Comments: Obviously the needs of other airspace users need to be taken account of but the needs of Biggin Hill Airport must remain paramount.
+Comments:

 Design Principle Rationale Do you agree with this Design Principle?
 Where would you rank this Design Principle as a Priority (1-10 or 0)?
 DP10 Procedures should be designed to avoid overflight of sensitive areas e.g. hospitals, schools, country parks or Areas Of Outstanding Natural Beauty (AONB).
 Where noise modelling indicates it may be necessary, the routes should be designed to protect, as much as practicable, establishments that are sensitive to noise e.g. Hospitals, Schools.
 Consideration should also be given to avoid overflight of areas that are used by the public for recreational purposes e.g. public parks, Areas of Outstanding Natural Beauty.
-Yes 1 Comments: This is a must for communities such as Tatsfield.
-Areas in our village detailed above Please use this space to tell us about any addit Design principles should also in proposed changes to flight path any 'rat run' impact through the tional Design Principles you would like us to consider. clude managing the effect on road traffic in the area.
-If th s lead to an increase in movements at the airport plans n narrow roads of Tatsfield. ie nust be put in p place to mitigate
+Comments: Please use this space to tell us about any additional Design Principles you would like us to consider.